Low End Mac Reader Specials

 Firefox 3.0.1 2 and a half out of 4

 Everybody knows Firefox.
 It is fast becoming a serious contender against Internet Explorer.
-It is also a good word for the open source community and a brilliant browser to which is hard to beat.
-Even on the PC it had features over a year before Internet Explorer caught up (like tabbed browsing and proper PNG transparencies).
-It's fast and very stable.
+It is also a good word for the open source community and a brilliant browser that is hard to beat.
+Even on the PC, it had new features over a year before Internet Explorer caught up (like tabbed browsing and proper PNG transparencies).
+It’s fast and very stable.

-My wife uses it all the time and I have had no complaints from her.
+My wife uses it all the time, and I have had no complaints from her.
 The speed is very good, not as streamlined as Safari or Camino, but a very nice and very stable browser.
-It is much faster and stable than version 1 and 2.
+Firefox 3 is much faster and more stable than version 1 and 2.

 Netscape Navigator 9.0.0.5 3 out of 4